ndwarshuis/org-ml/readme-template.md

 Each function that operates on an element/object will take the element/object as its right-most argument.
-This allows convenient function chaining using `dash.el`'s right-threading operator (`->>`).
+This allows convenient function chaining using `dash.el`'s right-threading operators (`->>` and `-some->>`).
 The examples below almost exclusively demonstrate this pattern.
 Additionally, the right-argument convention also allows convenient partial application using `-partial` from `dash.el`.

 ### Higher-order functions